Back to Esr

 ESR8

-Andreas Panagidis is an architect and planner, with an MA in Architecture from the Royal Danish Academy.
-During his professional practice as an architect both in Cyprus, the UK and the US, Andreas has gained experience primarily involved in residential projects of various scales and sectors.
-After obtaining a second masters degree in 2020, the MSc in Urban and Regional Planning from the University of Amsterdam, he has been working as a research assistant at the Department of Architecture at The University of Cyprus, engaged in an affordable housing, eco-neighbourhood research project.
-His personal research interests are in the pursuit of transcending scalar and disciplinary boundaries between architecture, planning and geography and in investigating the liminal spaces between homes, neighbourhoods and the commons.
-With the research project "Urban living labs and the role of users in the co-creation of sustainable housing" he will explore participatory practices, processes of co-production and local governance at the community level.
+Andreas Panagidis is an architect and planner, with an MA in Architecture from the Royal Danish Academy and an MSc in Urban and Regional Planning from the University of Amsterdam.
+During his professional practice as an architect both in Cyprus, the UK and the US, Andreas has gained experience primarily in residential projects of various scales and sectors.
+After obtaining a second masters degree in 2020, he has worked as a research assistant at the Department of Architecture of The University of Cyprus within a team developing an affordable housing and eco-neighbourhood project.
+His personal research interests are in the pursuit of transcending scalar and disciplinary boundaries between architecture, planning and geography and investigating the organisational spaces between homes, neighbourhoods and the commons.
+With the research project "Urban living labs and the role of users in the co-creation of sustainable housing" he will explore new platforms of community participation in sustainability and governance at the neighbourhood level.
+This research is being carried out within a suburb of Nicosia, Cyprus and focuses on the potential for collaboration between the municipality of Latsia and citizens of the local area.

 Research topic